How to Light a Pilot Light on a Furnace

 How to Light a Pilot Light

 1. Prepare safely: The first step to any DIY furnace project is to practice good furnace safety.
-In particular, you should make sure there are no flammable materials around when you follow these steps on how to light a pilot light.
+In particular, you should make sure there are no flammable materials around when you follow these steps to light a pilot light.
 Similarly, you should locate everything you need, including a long lighter and the instructions for how to light a furnace pilot light on your furnace, before getting started.
 Read the instructions carefully before you begin.

 2. Find the pilot light: Next, it is important to locate the pilot light for your particular furnace.
 You may find this information in the instruction manual for your system listed under how to light the pilot light.
 In most furnaces, the pilot light is usually located near the bottom of the furnace and is labeled with “pilot”, “on”, and “off”.